ynagatomo/ImgGenSD2/README.md

 You can run the app on above mobile devices.
 And you can run the app on Mac, building as a Designed for iPad app.

-The Xcode project does not contain the CoreML models of Stable Diffusion v2 (SD2).
+This Xcode project does not contain the CoreML models of Stable Diffusion v2 (SD2).
 So you need to make them converting the PyTorch SD2 models using Apple converter tools.
+(see below)

 The project uses the Apple/ml-stable-diffusion Swift Package.
 You can see how it works through the simple sample code.